DigitalCampus/oppia-docs/technical/customise/customfields.rst

 You can also configure the visibility of a field to be dependant of another field in the registration form.
 This is done adding a property named `visible_byfield` in the field definition under the JSON, setting the as the name of the other field (`name` property in the field definition).

 This will apply the following logic:

 * If the field you have the condition by is a boolean field, the visibility will be directly controlled by the checked status of that field

-* If the dependant field is a choices field, the field will be visible whenever an option is selected.
+* If the dependent field is a choices field, the field will be visible whenever an option is selected.
 If you want to configure the field so that it only gets visible by a single value of the field's dropdown, you can add the `visible_byvalue` property in the field definition, referencing the `id` of that collection item.
 Let's see it with an example: ::

 	{
 		"fields": [
 			{